Battle of Culloden: Repercussions

+Commemoration

+There appears to have been little interest in commemorating the battle before the 1840s.
+The Inverness Couriers account of the events surrounding the centenary in the spring of 1846 suggests that they had a recreational dimension, but as the century progressed, commemoration became more solemn and elegiac.
+Thoughts turned to erecting a physical memorial, and in 1849, a foundation stone for a Culloden monument was laid on the battlefield.
+By 1852, the project had been abandoned due to a lack of funds.
+A memorial stone carved by Edward Power in 1858 was eventually incorporated into the cairn erected on the battlefield in 1881.
+An annual commemoration ceremony under the auspices of the Gaelic Society of Inverness began in 1925, and a major event, attended by up to 500 people, marked the 200th anniversary of the battle in 1946.

 Culloden battlefield today

+It was the last pitched battle fought on British soil.
 Today, a visitor centre is located near the site of the battle.
 It was first opened in December 2007, with the intention of preserving the battlefield in a condition similar to how it was on 16 April 1746.
-One difference is that it currently is covered in shrubs and heather.
+One difference is that it is currently covered in shrubs and heather.
 During the 18th century, however, the area was used as common grazing ground, mainly for tenants of the Culloden estate.
 Those visiting can walk the site by way of footpaths on the ground and can also enjoy a view from above on a raised platform.
 Possibly the most recognisable feature of the battlefield today is the 20 ft-tall memorial cairn, erected by Duncan Forbes in 1881.
 In the same year, Forbes also erected headstones to mark the mass graves of the clans.
 The thatched roofed farmhouse of Leanach that stands today dates from about 1760; however, it stands on the same location as the turf-walled cottage that probably served as a field hospital for government troops following the battle.
 A stone, known as "The English Stone", is situated west of the Old Leanach cottage and is said to mark the burial place of the government dead.
 West of this site lies another stone, erected by Forbes to mark the place that the body of Alexander McGillivray of Dunmaglass was found after the battle.
 A stone lies on the eastern side of the battlefield and is supposed to mark the spot from which Cumberland directed the battle.
 The battlefield has been inventoried and protected by Historic Scotland under the Historic Environment (Amendment) Act 2011.